History of the Jews in Ukraine: Cossack and haidamak uprisings

-In 1648-1657 Ukrainian Cossack Hetman Bohdan Khmelnytsky led a Cossack and peasant rebellion, known as Khmelnytsky Uprising, during which Jews were targeted for their role as managers of noble estates, which was seen as oppression of Orthodox population on behalf of Catholic Poles.
+In 1648–1657 Ukrainian Cossack Hetman Bohdan Khmelnytsky led a Cossack and peasant rebellion, known as Khmelnytsky uprising, during which Jews were targeted for their role as managers of noble estates, which was seen as oppression of Orthodox population on behalf of Catholic Poles.
 It is estimated that at that time the Jewish population in Ukraine numbered 51,325.
-As a result, hundreds of Jewish communities were destroyed by the rebels, and tens of thousands of Jews were killed or sold as slaves.
+Hundreds of Jewish communities were destroyed by the rebels, and tens of thousands of Jews were killed or sold as slaves.